-- 9. Within 12 months of the commencement of development on the site, and every 3 years thereafter, unless the Secretary directs otherwise, the Proponent must commission and pay the full cost of an Independent Environmental Audit of the project.
-This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the project and whether it is complying with the relevant requirements in this approval and any relevant EPL and/or Water Licence (including any assessment, plan or program required under these approvals); - review the adequacy of any approved strategy, plan or program required under these approvals; and - (e) recommend measures or actions to improve the environmental performance of the project, and/or any assessment, plan or program required under these approvals.
+- 9. Within 12 months of the commencement of development on the site, and every 3 years thereafter, unless the Planning Secretary directs otherwise, the Proponent must commission and pay the full cost of an Independent Environmental Audit of the project.
+This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Planning Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the project and whether it is complying with the relevant requirements in this approval and any relevant EPL and/or Water Licence (including any assessment, plan or program required under these approvals); - (d) review the adequacy of any approved strategy, plan or program required under these approvals; and - (e) recommend measures or actions to improve the environmental performance of the project, and/or any assessment, plan or program required under these approvals.

-Note: This audit team must be led by a suitably qualified auditor and include experts in any fields specified by the Secretary.
+Note: This audit team must be led by a suitably qualified auditor and include experts in any fields specified by the Planning Secretary.

-10. Within 3 months of commissioning this audit, or as otherwise agreed by the Secretary, the Proponent must submit a copy of the audit report to the Secretary, together with its response to any recommendations contained in the audit report.
+10. Within three months of commencing an Independent Environmental Audit, or within another timeframe agreed by the Planning Secretary, the Proponent must submit a copy of the audit report to the Planning Secretary, and any other NSW agency that requests it, together with its response to any recommendations contained in the audit report, and a timetable for the implementation of the recommendations.
+The recommendations must be implemented to the satisfaction of the Planning Secretary.